Hyper Dyne Side Arms: Ports

 Side Arms was released for the PC Engine on July 14, 1989 in Japan by NEC Avenue.
 According to Takashi Tateishi, the composer for the PC Engine version, the port was actually developed by Capcom themselves, but published by NEC Avenue to avoid offending Nintendo.
 This version differs from the arcade game in that it allowed player to change weapons through a sub-menu while pausing the game, but the PC Engine version lacks the 2-player feature from the arcade game.
 This port was published in North America during the same year by Radiance Software.

-There was also an improved port to the PC Engine CD-ROM, under the name Hyper Dyne Side Arms Special (サイドアーム・スペシャル).
+There was also an improved port to the PC Engine CD-ROM², under the name Hyper Dyne Side Arms Special (サイドアーム・スペシャル).
 This version features a new "Before Christ" mode with various changes to gameplay.

 Home computer versions of Side Arms were also released in Europe for the ZX Spectrum, Amstrad CPC, Amiga, Commodore 64, and Atari ST, which were published by Go! and developed by Probe Software.

 The original coin-op version of Side Arms is included in Capcom Classics Collection: Remixed for the PlayStation Portable in 2006 and Capcom Classics Collection: Vol. 2 for the PlayStation 2 and Xbox between 2006 and 2007.

 In July 2022, Side Arms was also included in Capcom Arcade 2nd Stadium for the Nintendo Switch, PlayStation 4, Xbox One and Microsoft Windows via Steam.